cheeyim/wwckl-learn-coding/README.md

 Ruby is a very high level language (meaning it's very similiar to English language) because it was designed with the goal of making coding fun.
 - Learn some basic Ruby syntax with this interactive website - [TryRuby.org] (http://tryruby.org/levels/1/challenges/0)
 - Codecademy provides a basic [Ruby] (https://www.codecademy.com/learn/ruby) course on learning the syntax, as well as basic programming concepts.
+##### Try Ruby on Rails
+Ruby on Rails is a Ruby framework, meaning a lot of the more commonly used functions have been packed to easier-to-use commands.
+Ruby on Rails was designed to improve developer productivity, so it's super easy to create an entire app with just a few short commands.
+- Learn Ruby on Rails by building real apps - [Rails Tutorial Book](https://www.railstutorial.org/book)

 #### C# (for beginners)
 [Tutorial - Learn C# from Scratch] (https://www.youtube.com/watch?v=gfkTfcpWqAY&feature=youtu.be)